shaifulislamboby/LinkedTree-By-Java/README.md

 The overall goal of the fifth assignment is to build a *Binary Search Tree* that is able to store data in a `LinkedList`.
 A *binary search tree* is defined as binary tree with the requirement that, for each `node N` with `key k`:
 * all nodes in N’s left subtree have a key *less than k*
-* all nodes in N’s right subtree hve a key *greater than k* See also the slides of the last lecture (about trees) for more details on binary search trees!
+* all nodes in N’s right subtree hve a key *greater than k*
+See also the slides of the last lecture (about trees) for more details on binary search trees!

-As prerequiste for this task, make yourself familiar with the Java implementation of `java.util.LinkedList`.
+As prerequiste for this task, make yourself also familiar with the Java implementation of `java.util.LinkedList`.

 For solving the tasks, this repository contains: